MxShift/shift-checker/README.md

 3. Nodes consensus and switch forging to your backup node
     * When both nodes have a bad consensus, it will restart Shift and notify you by sending a Telegram message

-*Feel free to rewrite it in Python, Bash or something else.*

 **IMPORTANT TO MENTION**